VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--python-setup`

-[experimental] Set Java options so that Python can be loaded
+Set Java options so that Python can be loaded

 ### `--python`

 Aliases: `--py`

-[experimental] Enable Python support via ScalaPy
+Enable Python support via ScalaPy

 ### `--scala-py-version`